 Prepackaged items like bagged salad are more expensive than if you just bought the lettuce and other ingredients and made the salad yourself.
 The same with cut-up veggies.
 You’re paying for the convenience.
 I know how nice it is to buy cut-up fruit that’s ready to eat but buying items like that is a sure fire way to blow your grocery budget.
 I know it takes more time but skip the prepackaged foods and your wallet will thank you!

 14 | Stop wasting food

 I read an article the other day that said 50 percent of all produce in the United States is thrown away.
 Can you believe that?
-Another article I read said 150,000 tons of food is thrown away in the United States each day.
-When you waste food, your essentially throwing your money away.
+Another article I read said 150,000 tons of food are thrown away in the United States each day.
+When you waste food, you’re essentially throwing your money away.
 Only buy what you’ll actually eat.
 Freeze and can whatever you can’t and don’t forget to eat those leftovers!!!

 15 | Try Generic Brands